lkdghzh/fluwx/README.md

 > [!WARNING]
-> For no_pay version, you switch to `fluwx_no_pay` package, which is a separate package without payment features.
+> For no_pay version, you will need switch to `fluwx_no_pay` package, which is a separate package without payment features.
 ## Configurations

 `Fluwx` enables multiple configurations in the section `fluwx` of `pubspec.yaml` from v4, you can reference [pubspec.yaml](./example/pubspec.yaml#L10) for more details.

-> For iOS, some configurations, such as url_scheme，universal_link, LSApplicationQueriesSchemes, can be configured by `fluwx`,
-> what you need to do is to fill configurations in `pubspec.yaml`

 - app_id.
 This is not used to init WeChat SDK so you still need to call `fluwx.registerApi` manually.
 - debug_logging.
 Optional.
 Enable logs by setting it `true`.
+It's not working on iOS for now.
 - flutter_activity.
 Optional.
 This is usually used by cold boot from WeChat on Android. `Fluwx` will try to launch launcher activity if not set.

 - On OpenHarmony, to check if WeChat is installed, add the following to the module.json5 in your project